ess

 kernel: Callable[[int], NDArray[float64]] = bartlett,

-window_size_fn: Optional[
+window_size_fn: (

-Callable[[int], int]
+Callable[[int], int] | None

-] = lambda x: round(x**0.5),
+) = lambda x: round(x**0.5),

-window_size: Optional[int] = None,
+window_size: int | None = None,

-) -> Tuple[NDArray[float64], NDArray[float64]]
+) -> tuple[NDArray[float64], NDArray[float64]]

-Compute a series of effective sample sizes for a time series as data is discarded from the beginning of the time series.
+Effective sample sizes are computed as data is discarded from the beginning of the time series.
 The squared standard error is computed using the window size and kernel specified.

 Parameters: